Special Topics & New Courses

 This course provides a deep dive of skills, practices, and frameworks foundational to a career in product management (with a focus on product strategy in diverse markets and organizations).
 Emphasizes strategic storytelling, leadership of teams and the development of proposals and roadmaps grounded in customer needs, business objectives, and technical possibilities.

-IMT 598 A: Understanding and Building Low-Code and No-Code Business Solutions for Your Organization
+IMT 598 A: Low-Code No-Code Development

 - Instructor: Fawad Khan